aliazmenau3177-code/Preprocessed-and-Feature-Engineered-GUIDE-dataset-for-ML-Research/README.md

 Code Information.
 Usage Instructions – How to use or load the dataset and code.
 Requirements – Any dependencies (e.g., Python libraries).
-Methodology (if applicable) – Steps taken for data processing ormodeling.
+Methodology (if applicable) – Steps taken for data processing or modeling.
 Citations (if applicable) – If this dataset was used in research,provide references.
 License & Contribution Guidelines (if applicable).